Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Experiments

-\begin{question} What does AI do when paired with real human players? \end{question} Here, we show and analyze some qualitative behaviors that we observed during the real human-AI coordination experiments, which are shown in the supplementary video from 0:22 to 2:27.
-From 0:24 to 0:44, we observe that in the Forced Coordination layout, the MEP-trained agent is more robust and less gets stuck during coordination, in comparison to SP and PBT.
-Next, from 0:44 to 1:09, in the Asymmetric Advantage layout, the SP-trained and the PBT-trained agents only learned to put the onion into the pot.
-They didn't learn to deliver the onion soup.
-While, the MEP-trained agent not only learned to put the onion into the pot but also learned to deliver the onion soup when its human partner is busy.
+\begin{question} What does AI do when paired with real human players? \end{question} Here, we show and analyze some qualitative behaviors observed during the real human-AI coordination experiments, which are shown in the supplementary video from 0:22 to 2:27.
+From 0:24 to 0:44, we observe that in the Forced Coordination layout, the MEP-trained agent is more robust and less likely to get stuck during coordination than SP and PBT.
+Next, from 0:44 to 1:09, in the Asymmetric Advantage layout, the SP-trained and the PBT-trained agents only learned to put the onion into the pot and did not learn to deliver the onion soup, while the MEP-trained agent learned to put the onion into the pot and learned to deliver the onion soup when its human partner is busy.
 Similarly, from 1:09 to 1:29, in the Cramped Room layout, the SP-trained and PBT-trained agents only learned to use the plate to take the soup, whereas the MEP-trained agent additionally learned to carry the onion to the pot.
-Interestingly, from 1:29 to 1:56, in the Coordination Ring layout, the SP-trained and PBT-trained agent only learned to deliver the onion soup in one direction, while the MEP-trained agent learned to deliver the soup both clockwise and counterclockwise, depending on where its human partner stands.
-Last but not least, from 2:01 to 2:26, in the Counter Circuit layout, the SP-trained and PBT-trained agent learned only pass the onion over the ``counter''.
+Interestingly, from 1:29 to 1:56, in the Coordination Ring layout, the SP-trained and PBT-trained agent only learned to deliver the onion soup in one direction, while the MEP-trained agent learned to deliver the soup clockwise and counterclockwise, depending on where its human partner stands.
+Last but not least, from 2:01 to 2:26, in the Counter Circuit layout, the SP-trained and PBT-trained agents only learned to pass the onion over the ``counter''.
 However, the MEP-trained agent also learned to take the plate and deliver the soup.
-From all these observations, we observe that the SP-trained and the PBT-trained agents tend to overfit to their optimal opaque policies, whereas MEP-trained agent is more robust and flexible in the real world when playing with real human partners.
+From all these observations, we conclude that the SP-trained and the PBT-trained agents tend to overfit to the policies they encounter during training, whereas the MEP-trained agent is more robust and flexible in the real world when playing with real human partners.